anc5c07/anc5c07-site/_posts/2023-09-27-jointmeeting.md

   - New Neighborhood Market (renewal, ABRA-117177, protest deadline 10/24)
   - Aurora Market (renewal, ABRA-124890, protest deadline 10/24)
 - public comments/questions

+## NOI-23-194-TOA starter
+The following text will echo my own submission on this Notice of Intent.
+Feel free to adapt for yourself and neighbors to encourage more submissions:

+> I live nearby at (address) and I'm writing to support the subject NOI to install a reserved parking space for the Cruz residence.
+As it's essential that this space be placed as close to the residence as safely possible, I ask that the newly installed "no parking" area be reduced and the no-longer-in-use curb cut at the partially demolished adjacent property be removed to accommodate the reserved space.
+>
+> Thank you!

 ## Notification History
 I can't guarantee perfect conveyence of information to every stakeholder on every occasion, but I do my best to both diversify outreach and log all of it for auditability.
 I'm also available through the contact methods on the footer of this webpage.